How to Choose the Best Keywords for SEO

 What is the major difference between both headers?

-The “solar panel cost” records approximately 27,100 enquiries on Google per month.
-When compared with the other keyword “solar panel price listing”, the figure pales significantly with only about 20 search enquiries monthly.
+The “solar panel cost” records approximately 27,100 searches on Google per month.
+When compared with the other keyword “solar panel price listing”, the figure pales significantly with only about 20 searches monthly.

 The Google Keyword Tool returns these results when you try to examine the reach of each of these keywords: